Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/preparing.rst

 You are now ready to download the :ref:`concordium-client<concordium-node-and-client-download-testnet>` package.
 Please rename the package to just ``concordium-client`` in case it has some version annotation so you can follow the commands in this guide easily.

 ..
 Note::
-   If you are not using ubuntu as operation system the following screenshots look differently.
-Please remember to adjust the following commands based on your operation system if you are not using ubuntu.
+   If you are not using ubuntu/linux as the operating system the following screenshots look differently.
+Please remember to adjust the following commands based on your operating system if you are not using ubuntu/linux.

 Move to the folder that you downloaded the ``concordium-client`` to.
 You can check if you are in the correct folder when you see the output ``concordium-client`` from the command: